amcginlay/eks-demos/doc/14-loadbalancer-services/README.md

 # K8s LoadBalancer Services - because the world needs to talk to our cluster

 Services of type LoadBalancer incorporate and extend the functionailty of NodePort services which, in turn, extend the functionality of the ClusterIP services.
-In EKS, these services provide access to the underlying NodePort service via an [AWS Classic Load Balancer (https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html).
+In EKS, these services provide access to the underlying NodePort service via an [AWS Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/introduction.html).

 The NodePort service solved one problem but exposed another.
 If our EC2 instances belong to a functioning auto-scaling group then this raises some important questions: